Fuco1/smartparens/README.md

 * `sp-splice-sexp` - Remove the wrapping pair from *this* expression.
 With arg, do this on Nth enclosing expression as if first navigated with `sp-up-sexp`.
 * `sp-splice-sexp-killing-forward` -  Remove the wrapping pair from *this* expression and kill everything between `(point)` and end of this expression.
 * `sp-splice-sexp-killing-backward` -  Remove the wrapping pair from *this* expression and kill everything between the beginning of this expression and `(point)`.
+* `sp-splice-sexp-killing-around` - Remove the wrapping pair from *this* expression and kill everything inside save for ARG next expressions.
 * `sp-split-sexp` - Split the current list using the enclosing delimiters.
 * `sp-forward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *closing* delimiter.
 * `sp-forward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *closing* delimiter.